-- The Program Counter (PC) is a special register that stores the address of the current instruction that is being run by the CPU. - The Accumulator is another special register in the CPU that stores intermediate results of arithmetic or logical operations, like the result of 3+5 or 1OR0.
-It can accumulate data over time for longer chains of instructions8 - The Current Instruction Register (CIR) stores the current instruction being executed.
+- The Program Counter (PC) is a special register that stores the address of the next instruction to be executed on the CPU.8 - The Accumulator is another special register in the CPU that stores intermediate results of arithmetic or logical operations, like the result of 3+5 or 1 OR 0.
+It can accumulate data over time for longer chains of instructions9 - The Current Instruction Register (CIR) stores the current instruction being executed.
 This differs from the PC, as the PC stores the location of the instruction, whereas the CIR stores the instruction itself. - The Memory Address Register (MAR) stores addresses in memory that must be read from or written to.